madebygps/linux-notes/english/intro-to-bash/README.md

        pass
     ```

-2. Start the program `bash python3 bad.py &`.
+2. Start the program `python3 bad.py &`.
 The `&` tells bash to run the command in the background and not wait for it to finish.

 3. Let’s list all the process that contain “python”